ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/system/system-clock-drift.md

 Synchronized clocks are critical for distributed databases.
 If system clocks on the {{ ydb-short-name }} servers drift excessively, distributed transactions will experience increased latencies.

-If a {{ ydb-short-name }} cluster with multiple [coordinators](../../../../concepts/glossary.md#coordinator), planned transactions are merged by [mediators](../../../../concepts/glossary.md#mediator) before being sent off for execution.
+{% note alert %}

+It is important to keep system clocks on the {{ ydb-short-name }} servers in sync, to avoid high latencies.

+{% endnote %}

-If the system clocks of the nodes running the coordinator tablets differ, transaction latencies increase by the time difference between the fastest and slowest system clocks.
+If the system clocks of the nodes running the [coordinator](../../../../concepts/glossary.md#coordinator) tablets differ, transaction latencies increase by the time difference between the fastest and slowest system clocks.
 This occurs because a transaction planned on a node with a faster system clock can only be executed once the coordinator with the slowest clock reaches the same time.

 Furthermore, if the system clock drift exceeds 30 seconds, {{ ydb-short-name }} will refuse to process distributed transactions.
 Before coordinators start planning a transaction, affected [Data shards](../../../../concepts/glossary.md#data-shard) determine an acceptable range of timestamps for the transaction.
 The start of this range is the current time of the mediator tablet's clock, while the 30-second planning timeout determines the end.
 If the coordinator's system clock exceeds this time range, it cannot plan a distributed transaction, resulting in errors for such queries.